-At the first class you will do a concept-test, and in week 14 you will do the same concept-test.
+A Concept Test will be given the first and last weeks of lab classes.
 This test is a multiple-choice-test on objectives & ideas you will learn in the lab class.
 You will not receive a copy of this test.
 You are not allowed to make notes during the test, but you are allowed to make notes about it during the first class after you hand it in.
 As a matter of fact, you SHOULD make notes about it then, so that you can study the concepts you did not understand.
 Your first score of the Concept Test will not count, but the instructor will keep it on record to mark your progress by comparing Concept Test #1 with Concept Test #2.

-Final
+7. Final

-Final = test you will do during the last class involving taking and analyzing data, the final is given the week prior to class finals during the regularly scheduled lab meeting time.
+Final = Exam given during the last class involving taking and analyzing data.
+The laboratory final is given the week prior to class finals during the regularly scheduled lab meeting time.

-- 8. Report = Long Report or Short Report - a) Long Report consists of Abstract (10% of your grade on the report), Introduction (15%), Materials/Methods (15%), Results (45%) and Discussion+Questions (15%). - b) Short Report consists of Abstract (20%), Results (50%), Discussion+Questions (30%). - 9.
-In general, every other week you will hand in a Long report or Short report.
-Your teacher will tell you whether a Short or a Long report is due.
+8. Report = Long Report or Short Report

+a) Long Report consists of Abstract (10% of your grade on the report), Introduction (15%), Materials/Methods (15%), Results (45%) and Discussion+Questions (15%).

+b) Short Report consists of Abstract (20%), Results (50%), Discussion+Questions (30%).

+9. In general, every other week you will hand in a Long report or Short report.
+The instructor will tell you whether a Short or a Long report is due.
 Examples of each are given elsewhere in the manual.
 The grading rubric lists individual sections and the points for each item required for the report.
-If a section is not required for a specific report, the points are dismissed (The instructor will inform you of needed sections for specific labs). - 10.
-Your Report is due in electronic form 48 hours before your next experiment, and you must send it by e-mail to your teacher or grader or hand in a hard copy.
-The teacher or grader shall return your report with feedback & grade before your next class.
-There will be a late penalty of 3xN points if the report is N hours late, if N <

-- 33, but if $N \ge 33$ your grade on that report will be zero.
-Late penalties may be waived in exceptional circumstances, but the only person who can waive the penalty is Dr. Boyles. - 11.
-If you miss a lab with a valid excuse, you must do the experiment in another section (check Topnet for a schedule of all sections).
-Notify both your teacher and the teacher of the other section in advance.
-If you also know you will miss due to sporting events, conferences, etc, notify both teachers prior of the upcoming absence in order to make arrangements to make-up the lab.
+If a section is not required for a specific report, the points are dismissed.

+- 10. Lab Reports are due in electronic form 48 hours before the next experiment, and must be 1) sent by e-mail to your instructor or 2) hand in a hard copy.
+The instructor shall return your report with feedback and grade before the next class.
+There will be a late penalty of 3xN points if the report is N hours late, if N < 33, but if N ≥ 33 your grade on that report will be zero.
+Late penalties may be waived in exceptional circumstances, but the only person who can waive the penalty is Dr. Dobrokhotov. - 11.
+No make-up labs are permitted.
+The lowest lab score will be dropped at the end of the semester. - 12.
+Projects
-12. Abstracts

-Abstract = a short summary of the experiment stating what you did, how you did it, and what you got.
-For example, if you measured g, the acceleration due to gravity (that is a result you will measure more than once), you should state your result, the value of your g ± SDM, mentioning the accuracy and the precision.
-An abstract must be understandable to any outsider.
-Therefore, a reference to a page number or any other specific information must not occur in a good abstract.
-Introduction = theory including equations/definitions/principles, illustrated with diagrams whenever appropriate.
-Materials/Methods = EITHER a concise and original summary of the description in the manual (copying or paraphrasing the manual will not be accepted) OR a useful suggestion of an improvement of some of the procedural descriptions.
-Results = Tables and graphs of the data + calculations of SDM, etcetera.
-Discussion = summary of the most important results, and an explanation of discrepancies and errors.
-Never write "human error", because that has no meaning whatsoever except to say that you are human (cows may write in their reports "bovine error, mice may write "murine error", but you should NOT write "human error").
-An excellent error discussion may give us (meaning the teachers, the lab manager and the lab director) ideas what equipment to buy or how to change the write-up so that future students may get better results.
-Note that you will not be graded on how close you will get to the accepted result.
-It is not important that your data are bad as long as you can explain it.
-All graphs and fits should be prepared using Igor-Pro during class.
-Note that Igor-Pro does NOT give you the units of your slope or other fitting parameters and does NOT present the data in the correct number of significant figures.
-It is your job to know the units and know how to round the data using the correct number of significant figures.

-13. Projects